maabernethy/maabernethy.github.io/projects.md

 {% include project_entry.html
   title="GoalKeeper: an Accountability service" link="https://www.facebook.com/GetGoalkeeper/"
-  description="My current side project (*working title*)!
-GoalKeeper enables you to invest in your ambitions.
+  description="Goalkeeper enables you to invest in your ambitions.
 You must bet on your goals, and get your friends to do the same.
 Whoever reaches the goal, shares the pot.
-The current implementation is a proof of concept, focusing on fitness goals.
-It is a web app built with the MERN stack: MongoDB, Express, React, and Node.js.
-It enables one to invest in their ambitions," path="/assets/images/goalkeeper.jpg"
+I am currently implementating the prototype, which is a proof of concept, focusing on fitness goals.
+It is a web app built with the MERN stack: MongoDB, Express, React, and Node.js." path="/assets/images/goalkeeper.jpg"
 %}